 Lock Change or Rekey

 Many property owners are unsure if they should replace their locks entirely or simply rekey them.
-Rekeying is a process that keeps your current lock in place while adjusting the internal mechanism so previous keys will no longer operate it.
-A new key is created for the updated configuration, making it a practical option when the existing lock is still functioning properly and the main goal is to eliminate access from old keys.
+Rekeying is a process that keeps your current lock in place while adjusting the internal mechanism so previous keys will be rejected.
+A new key is created for the updated configuration, making this option practical when the existing lock is still properly functioning and the main goal is to eliminate access from old keys.

 Replacing the lock involves removing the existing hardware and installing a new unit.
-This approach is usually recommended when the lock shows signs of wear, does not operate smoothly, or no longer meets your expectations for security.
-It is also the preferred choice if you want to upgrade the appearance, switch finishes, or move to more advanced options like smart locks or high-security systems.
+This approach is usually recommended when the lock shows signs of wear, does not operate smoothly, or fall out to meets your expectations for security.
+It is in addition the preferred choice if you want to upgrade the appearance, switch finishes, or move to more advanced options like smart locks or high-security systems.

 The best solution depends on how the current hardware performs.
 If the lock operates smoothly and feels reliable, rekeying can be a cost-effective way to improve security.
 If it feels loose, outdated, or inconsistent, installing a new lock often provides better performance and long-term peace of mind.
 During service, our technicians assess the condition on-site and explain both options so you can make a well-informed decision.